-M2D2 project coordinators provide access to UMass Lowell's extensive expertise and facilities in medical device engineering, product design, prototyping and manufacturing.
+M2D2 project coordinators provide access to UMass Lowell's extensive expertise and facilities in medical device engineering, product design, prototyping and manufacturing and research.

 - Product design